eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/04-running-a-react-app-in-the-browser-with-nx.md

 ```

 - The `builder` entry is responsible for running the application
-- The `options` allow you to pass options to the command, for example to change a port
+- The `options` allow you to pass options to the command, for example, to change a port
 -

 Let's go into our command line and use the command to run the React Application.